 Kids: Our son was only 1 at the time of this trip, so he was free almost everywhere without an Oslo Pass.
 Our 4-year old daughter consumed 197 NOK ($25 USD) worth of attractions and transportation.
 The cost of a 24-hour Oslo Pass (aged 4-15) is 210 NOK ($26 USD), which resulted in a small loss of $1 USD.

 Note, that children get free admission to most museums, so look at your projected costs carefully before buying a Pass for your children.
-In our case, going to the Reptile Park helped us virtually break even on the Pass.
+In our case, going to the Reptile Park helped us break even on our daughter’s Oslo Pass.
 Even though we didn’t “make-money” with her card, it was nice to have as we didn’t have to go through the trouble of buying subway & admission tickets just for her.

 When we travel, we love to enjoy as many experiences as possible, but we also like to get good value for the money we spend.
 For example, I know for sure we would have only gone to the National Gallery on Day 1.
 We’d be like, “well, we paid for it, so let’s make sure to see it all”.
 But having an Oslo Pass allowed us to leave without guilt after we saw “The Scream” and go to the Reptile Park for the kids.
 We’d have never done that without the Pass.
 It allowed us to see so much more of Oslo than we otherwise would have!